Hi-PACE/hipace/docs/source/contributing/contributing.rst

 Documentation
 -------------

-Hipace++ has a full (functions and classes and their members, albeit sometimes basic) Doxygen-readable documentation.
+HiPACE++ has a full (functions and classes and their members, albeit sometimes basic) Doxygen-readable documentation.
 You can compile it with

 .. code-block:: bash